-Calathea crocata Care Instructions
+Calathea crocata Tassmania Care Instructions

 Light and Temperature

 - Mist the leaves everyday with lukewarm/room temperature (soft) water – never cold water!
-If it doesn’t have enough humidity it will promptly protest by having brown tips on its leaves.
+If it doesn’t have enough humidity it will promptly protest showing brown tips on its leaves.
 Just make sure you only mist the leaves not the flowers.

 - It also likes to be evenly moist especially during the hot summer months.
 Check what type of compost your plant is growing in when you buy it.
-Mine is growing in a cocofibre type compost (most of them here in the UK are imported from Holland in this type of compost).
-If its grown in this medium then you need to keep the plant standing in 2cms of water while in growth.
+Mine grows in a coco fibre type compost.
+Imports from Holland to the UK are usually in this type of compost.
+If its grown in this medium then you need to keep the plant standing in 2 cms of water while in growth.
 It will say on the back of the label if it needs to be kept like this.
+Check the back of the label to see if it needs to be kept like this.

 - It isn’t a heavy feeder and only requires half strength plant food.
 Once the clocks spring forward an hour in March I start to feed this plant once a month and once the clock falls back an hour in the autumn I will only feed the plant once every 2 months.

 If you see new shoots and they are big enough (15 cm) then place it in a darker place like your bedroom for 10 weeks.
 Only water it a little when it really needs it.
 In this 10 weeks it will make new flowers.

 After the 10 weeks you can put it in the living room again and give it enough water.
 It will take about 8 weeks before you see the new flowers coming.